 Both of the government-wide financial statements distinguish functions that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
-The governmental activities include general government, public safety, education, public works, health and human services, culture and recreation, interest and state and county charges.
+The governmental activities include general government, public safety, education, public works, health and welfare, culture and recreation, Finance Control Board expenses, claims and judgments, and interest.
 The City has not presented any business-type activities.